acadTags/Automated-Social-Annotation/README.md

 python SVM.py --dataset bibsonomy-clean --mode rbf --C 100 --gamma 100 --kfold 10
 ```

+For CC, HOMER, and PLST, see the README.md file in the corresponding folder in the project.

 #### Tips for Training and Testing
 For all the cases above, ```kfold``` can be set to -1 to test with a single fold for quick testing.